Dora Meeson: Women's suffrage

 Following the death of her parents, Meeson gained momentum with the suffrage movement, and became a founding member of the Kensington branch of the Women's Freedom League.

 In January 1907, the Artists' Suffrage League was established with Meeson an early member, making significant artistic contributions through her production of political posters, banners and postcards from the league's studio in The King's Road.
-She also illustrated booklets that were sold to increase visibility for the cause and promote awareness along with Cicely Hamilton, Mary Lowndes, and C. Hedley Charlton.
+She created The women’s suffrage banner which accompanied a 10,000 women on their march to London’s Albert Hall in 1908 and which is now in Parliament House in Canberra.
+On it, ‘daughter’ Australia as Minerva, goddess of wisdom, represented with the Commonwealth Coat of Arms, is imploring ‘mother’ Britannia to "Trust the Women Mother as I have done" and thus to grant women’s suffrage.
+Under the Commonwealth Franchise Act, Australia had already given women the vote in 1902.
+The inner was also displayed on 17 June 1911 in the Women’s Coronation Procession in London.
+Meeson also illustrated booklets that were sold to increase visibility for the cause and promote awareness along with Cicely Hamilton, Mary Lowndes, and C. Hedley Charlton.
 Meeson's postcards were in high demand, with 6,488 sold at a penny each.

 In May 1911 Vida Goldstein encouraged Meeson and others to form the Australian and New Zealand Women Voters' Committee (London), for the purpose of applying political pressure for voting rights and women's rights.

 On 17 June 1911 at 5:30pm the Women's Suffrage Coronation Procession was held in London.
 Vida Goldstein, Margaret Fisher, and Emily McGowen led the Australian contingent with Meeson's banner, Commonwealth of Australia.
 "Trust the Women Mother as I have done" carried by Meeson and supported by her husband at the front of the Australian and New Zealand contingent.
 The banner was purchased from the Women's Library by the National Women's Consultative Council as a Bicentennial Gift to the Women of Australia in 1988.
 It can be viewed in Parliament House, Canberra.

 With the onset of World War I, Meeson helped establish and subsequently participated in the Women's Police Service.